Dominic Smith Player Props: Nationals vs. Padres

-On Friday, Dominic Smith (.256 on-base percentage in past 10 games, 76 points below season-long percentage) and the Washington Nationals face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
-First pitch is at 9:40 PM ET.
+Saturday, Dominic Smith and his .256 on-base percentage over his last 10 games lead the Washington Nationals up against the San Diego Padres.
+First pitch is at 8:40 PM ET.

 Dominic Smith Game Info & Props vs. the Padres